vfilimonov/co2meter/README.md

 	pip install HAP-python

 In case when the "hosting server" is running on OSX no extra libraries are needed.
-For Linux servers you will need Avahi/Bonjour installed (due to zeroconf package).
-On a Raspberry Pi, you can get it with:
+For Linux (e.g. Raspberry Pi) servers you will need Avahi/Bonjour installed (due to zeroconf package):

 	sudo apt-get install libavahi-compat-libdnssd-dev